terminusdb/terminusdb/docs/EXPLANATION.md

 We are always trying to improve, so let us know if the content can be better or if you have a contribution.

-We use the ['The documentation system'](https://documentation.divio.com/) to organise the TerminusDB docs.
+We use the ['The documentation system'](https://documentation.We use the ['The Diátaxis documentation system'](https://diataxis.fr/) to organise the TerminusDB docs..com/) to organise the TerminusDB docs.